 Even failure to reach a goal can be an important lesson but if you don’t know what went wrong, then how can you hope to fix it?

 Performance reports are a quintessential part of your service contract management strategy and you need to make sure you have the necessary tools to create them in place.

 Whether it’s real-time tracking for your vehicles or an intelligent inventory management system, numbers such as your first-time fix rate, fuel costs, technician performance, etc. are valuable insights into your business – both for yourself and for prospective customers.

-At the same time, there is a lot more competition in the field service industry, whether you’re HVAC, plumbing & heating, electrical or any other specialization, and this means that you need to stay on top of trends and audit your business regularly to identify what can be improved.
+At the same time, there’s a lot more competition in the field service industry, whether you’re HVAC, plumbing & heating, electrical, or any other specialization, and this means that you need to stay on top of trends and audit your business regularly to identify what can be improved.